If you plan to travel by bus or train in Vietnam, some things will be a bit different to what you may be used to if

 Firstly, it’s useful to understand that bus and minivan services in Vietnam are run by hundreds of different companies.
-Since there isn’t just one centralized ticketing system (or one company servicing most routes), you’ll find that timetables are not always complete and not every bus can be booked online, though more and more bus connections you now can.
+Since there isn’t just one centralized ticketing system (or one company servicing most routes), you’ll find that timetables are not always complete and not every bus can be booked online.

-You can usually book transportation easily via your hotel or hostel reception (who can make a call for you) or at any of the small ticket agents that you’ll inevitably find in any place that any tourists go.
+Another common way is to book transportation via your hotel or hostel reception or at any of the small ticket agents that you’ll inevitably find anywhere that tourists go.